Janus and RG-flow interfaces in three-dimensional gauged supergravity: Janus and RG-flow solutions

 The flow equations take the form of a first-order system of ordinary differential equations for the functions $p(u)$, $q(u)$, and $B(u)$.
 These equations do not take a simple form and are too unwieldy to be presented here.
 Using Mathemtica, we have checked that the flow equations imply that the equations of motion are satisfied as well as the second integrability condition of the gravitino variation (\ref{integrab}).

 The flow equations can be numerically integrated.\footnote{We use the method described in \cite{Bobev:2013yra}: we choose the location $p(0),q(0)$ of a turning point where $B'=0$ and use the flow equations to determine $p'(0),q'(0)$.
 These values provide the initial conditions for the second order equations of motion to give $p(u), q(u)$ and $B(u)$.} In figure \ref{fig:fig2} we present some examples for the numerical solutions of the flow equations.
 By fine-tuning initial conditions we can produce flows that (i) look like the Janus solutions in truncation 1 plotted, in red in figure \ref{fig:fig2}, (ii) connect $\cN=(4,4)$ and $\cN=(1,1)$ vacua, plotted in blue in figure \ref{fig:fig2}, and (iii) connect two $\cN=(1,1)$ vacua which are related by flipping signs of $p$, plotted in orange in figure \ref{fig:fig2}.
 In the $pq$ parametric plot in figure \ref{fig:fig2}(a), the locations of the $\cN=(1,1)$ vacua $p=\pm {\pi\over 4}$, $q= \sinh^{-1}\sqrt{2}$ are denoted by black dots.
+Note that for the $\cN=(4,4)$ vacuum where $q=0$, the asympototic value $p$ is a modulus which can take any value, hence the flow towards the $\cN=(4,4)$ can end at any point on the $p$-axis at $q=0$.

 In the numerical integration, the $\cN=(1,1)$ points are repulsive and require fine-tuning in order to obtain flows that approach these points.
 This can be explained as follows.
 The choice $g = 1/2$ sets the $\cN=(4,4)$ vacuum potential to $W_0 = 1/2$ and the $\AdS_3$ length scale to unity.
 For the $\cN=(1,1)$ point, the vacuum potential becomes $W_0 = 2$ and the $\AdS_3$ length scale is $L = 1/2$.
 Taking the linear expansion around the $\cN=(1,1)$ point,